TheGameCenter/TheGameCenter.github.io/README.md

 **Not yet released.**

 # What's the progress report?
+## Note that these "progress reports" are not publicly released until they have "(RELEASED)" next to them.
 **I will update this list once every 7 days or so.**

+(3/21/23)
+I am starting to get more motivated due to me realising that over 40+ unique users visit my site on the span of 12 hours, when I thought it was only a few of my classmates whom used this website, therefore I am starting to really work on The Game Center and improving it overall.
+I'm either doing homework, or working on this website, not much more.
+The reason why I'm not releasing everything after I finish said object; eg. a webpage is because I always tamper with EVERYTHING multiple times even after I say "Yup, this page looks good and is responsive" and I make easily over 100+ file edits a day, therefore it would just be lot easier for me to post everything at once.
+Plus, it would be weird having an iconsistant theme across a multitude of web pages.
+Same applies with colors, as the current public theme is more of a bluish, while the new theme is a red and gray theme.

 ## 3/19/23
 - Finished downloads page